everknow/decent-requirements/README.md

 ### Overview
 _Decent_ operates as a digital cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") with a primary focus on the development of a Web3 media ecosystem.

-Partners are funded directly via grants from the cooperative's _Web3 Media Fund_ ("the reserves").
-The reserves are initially derived from chain treasuries such as Edgeware.
-Partners return value to the reserves in the form of attributed assets and contracts received through the outputs of grants ("the contribution").
+Partners are funded directly via grants from the cooperative's _Web3 Media Fund_ ("the fund").
+Initial funding is derived from chain treasuries such as Edgeware.

+Partners return value to the fund in the form of attributed assets, agreements and resources ("the contribution").
+Contributions form the basis of the fund's underlying value ("reserves").

 Decent's mission is to empower a gobal network of creative talent through the evolution of Web3 media via sustainable, scalable, interoperable and composable models that are publicly owned, operated and accessible.